gherkin-lint/gherkin-lint/README.md

 The configuration looks like this (showing the defaults):
 ```
 {
-  "max-scenarios-per-file": {"on", {"maxScenarios": 10, "countOutlineExamples": true}}
+  "max-scenarios-per-file": ["on", {"maxScenarios": 10, "countOutlineExamples": true}]
 }
 ```